 - A single strand of UL-approved holiday lights is permitted only indoors and only so long as it is in good repair, is not used around flammable items, is mounted flat and not hung from metal wires or sprinklers, and has no ornaments or other items hung from them.

-- To speed exit in the case of an emergency:
+- Visit our website for your community’s evacuation location.
+To speed exit in the case of an emergency:

 - obstructing hallways, breezeways, stairwells, or exit doors in any manner is prohibited;

-- no more than 50% of your door should be covered with papers, photos, or other flammable items;
+- no more than 50% of a door may be covered with papers, photos, or other flammable items;

-- no more than 14 people may be present inside any apartment, which includes no more than 4 on the balcony; and,
+- no more than 14 people may be present inside any apartment;

 Guests & Visitation

-- Guests, regardless of age or relationship to their host, must provide a residential ID, a valid high school or college ID, military ID, or a state issued ID, such as a valid driver's license (photo or non-photo), UMBC ID, passport, green card, employment ID, or birth certificate to gain entrance into the residence hall.
+- Guests, regardless of age or relationship to their host, must provide a valid UMBC, high school or college ID, military ID, or a state issued ID, such as a valid driver’s license (photo or non-photo), passport, green card, or employment ID to gain entrance into the residence hall.
 Information from the ID will be recorded at the desk, but the ID will not be kept.

-- By bringing a guest into the community residents are accepting responsibility for their presence and actions or misconduct.
+- By bringing a guest into the community residents accept responsibility for their presence, actions, and/or misconduct.
 Hosts will be held responsible for the conduct of their guests, even if they were unaware of their conduct.

-- Residents are allowed to host up to four (4) non-resident guests at one time.
+- Residents may host up to four (4) non-resident guests at one time.